Tensorpack trainers contain logic of:

 For data-parallel multi-GPU training, different multi-GPU trainers implement different parallel logic.
 They take care of device placement, gradient averaging and synchronoization in the efficient way and all reach the same performance as the official TF benchmarks.
 It takes only one line of code change to use them.

 Note some common problems when using these trainers:

-Please note that in data-parallel training, in each iteration all towers (all replicates of the model) will take tensors from the
+In each iteration all GPUs (all replicates of the model) will take tensors from the

-InputSource (instead of taking one for all and split).
-So the total batch size
+InputSource, instead of taking one for all and split.
+So the total batch size would become

 (batch size of InputSource/DataFlow) * #GPU.